ckdevrel/MaterialTabsTemplate/README.md

 Why this Repo?

-MaterialTabsTemplate is solely created to reduce the burden of writing same boiler plate for Tabs
+MaterialTabsTemplate is solely created to reduce the burden of writing same boiler plate codes for Tab creation in Android.

+Following are the possible styles of Tabs that can be generated from MaterialTabsTemplate.

 #### Simple Tabs (Top & Bottom)

 <a href="https://imgur.com/AAssdIW"><img src="https://i.imgur.com/AAssdIW.png" title="source: imgur.com" height="403" width="200" /></a><a href="https://imgur.com/NRBNjK1"><img src="https://i.imgur.com/NRBNjK1.png" title="source: imgur.com" height="403" width="200" /></a>